European Union Prize for Contemporary Architecture

 Where can I find out more?

-More information on the Prize and Special Mention, including past laureates, can be found on the website of the prize.
+More information on the Prize and Emerging Architect award, including past winners, can be found on the website of the prize.

 - 356 nominees for the EU Prize for Contemporary Architecture announced